Skip to main content

 Mocking a route

-In this examples, we’ll capture requests to our /todos endpoint, and return fake data instead of hitting our production API server.
-First, we’ll create a new mock route step, and set the URL matcher to a regex that will capture requests to /todos.
+In this example, we’ll capture requests to our /todos endpoint, and return fake data instead of hitting the production API server.
+First, we’ll create a new mock route step, and set the URL matcher to a regex that will capture requests to GET /todos.

 Then, we define a response generator to create fake data.